johnmckech/Refractor-Challenge/README.md

 # Code Refactor Starter Code
-This repository focuses on adding accessibility to pre-existing code for a marketing agency's website
+This repository focuses on refractoring a pre-existing website for optimal accessibility.
 ![Project Screenshot] (/Screenshot (106).png)